lfit/itpol/kernel-developer-pgp-guide.md

 ## How to verify kernel developer identities

-Signing tags is easy, but how does one go about verifying that the key used to sign something belongs to the actual kernel developer and not an imposter?
+Signing tags and commits is easy, but how does one go about verifying that the key used to sign something belongs to the actual kernel developer and not to a malicious imposter?

 ### Checklist

 - [ ] Configure auto-key-retrieval using WKD and DANE _(ESSENTIAL)_
 - [ ] Configure trust-model to `tofu+pgp` _(ESSENTIAL)_
-- [ ] Learn how to use keyservers safely _(ESSENTIAL)_
+- [ ] Learn how to use keyservers (more) safely _(ESSENTIAL)_

 ### Considerations